 Sir Richard Branson, British industrialist and chairman of Virgin Group, has a net worth of over 2.5 Billion dollars to go with his douchey attitude — but in all fairness, he’s a good douche.
 He’s one of the world’s richest people, but he spends his money in aggressive, forward-thinking ways.
 Just look at Virgin Galactic.
 Staying true to his out-of-the-box thinking, Branson supports the national legalization of marijuana — and said he would even sell it in Virgin stores if it were openly available.

 Stephen King, writer of contemporary horror and suspense, is all for legalization.
 Instead of avoiding the topic, as many celebrities and politicians do, he embraces it.
 He thinks that “marijuana should not only be legal [but that] it should be a cottage industry.
 It would be wonderful for the state of Maine.
 There’s some pretty good homegrown dope.”
 If weed were legalized, he also believes that it would be even better, due to the use of commercial fertilizers and greenhouses.

 Brad Pitt, actor and film producer, calls himself an artist when it comes to rolling a joint.
-Apparently he has stopped smoking recently because it turns him “into a doughnut,” but he’s been known to publicly support marijuana — he smoked on several movie sets, including Ocean’s Twelve and Thelma and Louise.
-He wants pot legalized as much as he wants gay marriage legalized, and he won’t stop supporting either until changes are made.
+Apparently he stopped smoking because it turns him “into a doughnut,” but he’s been known to publicly support marijuana — he smoked on several movie sets, including Ocean’s Twelve and Thelma and Louise.
+He sees the importance of pot legalization on the same level as legalized gay marriage.